AndrewPlinston/AndrewPlinston.Github.io/README.md

-Data science portfolio, current work in progress.
+Data science portfolio (please see https://andrewplinston.github.io/ to view the website), current work in progress.
 Will try and upload a project/ notes on code each week as I do online MOOCS and work on projects.